Prediction of pressure-induced stabilization of noble-gas-atom compounds with alkali oxides and alkali sulfides: Results and Discussion

 The transition pressures for noble gas inclusion are lower for the sulfides than the oxides because the larger size of the S atom leads to larger octahedral voids in the sulfide structures.
 There is an upper pressure limit to the stability of each of the noble gas compounds discussed here, which depends on the sizes and chemical identities of the host and guest species.
 The larger stabilization enthalpies of Ne atoms in alkali sulfides compared with He is due to the better matching of the size of the Ne atom with that of the voids in the antifluorite sulfide structures.
 More $pV$ energy is gained by including a Ne atom within the antifluorite structure rather than a smaller He atom.
 If the void is large enough the additional strain energy from including the larger Ne atom is small, and it is energetically favorable to include the Ne atom.
 In other words, the stabilization enthalpy is largest at pressures for which the sizes of the voids and included alkali atoms are well matched.

-We find ranges of stability for antifluorite HeK$_2$O and HeRb$_2$O, as well as HeNa$_2$O, but HeLi$_2$O and HeCs$_2$O are thermodynamically unstable at the pressures studied, see Fig.\ \ref{fig:enthalpy_pressure}.
-The stability ranges are 14.5--105 GPa (HeNa$_2$O), 3.7--53 GPa (HeK$_2$O), and 3.0--43 GPa (HeRb$_2$O).
-Replacing the O atoms by larger S atoms we find that HeLi$_2$S and HeNa$_2$S are not stable, but that HeK$_2$S, HeRb$_2$S, and HeCs$_2$S have small regions of stability at low pressures with small stabilization enthalpies.
-The stability ranges are 1.3--5.8 GPa (HeK$_2$S), 0.8--4.9 GPa (HeRb$_2$S), and 0.5--4.9 GPa (HeCs$_2$S), see Fig.\ \ref{fig:enthalpy_pressure}.
+We find ranges of stability for antifluorite HeK$_2$O and HeRb$_2$O, as well as HeNa$_2$O, but HeLi$_2$O and HeCs$_2$O are thermodynamically unstable at the pressures studied, see Fig.\ \ref{fig:enthalpy_pressure}(a--e).
+The stability ranges are 13--105 GPa (HeNa$_2$O), 3--45 GPa (HeK$_2$O), and 3.7--34.5 GPa (HeRb$_2$O).
+Replacing the O atoms by larger S atoms we find that HeLi$_2$S, HeNa$_2$S and HeCs$_2$S are not thermodynamically stable, but that HeK$_2$S and HeRb$_2$S have small regions of stability at low pressures with small stabilization enthalpies, and HeRb$_2$S is predicted to be stable at ambient pressure.
+The stability ranges are 1.3--2.4 GPa (HeK$_2$S) and 0--2 GPa (HeRb$_2$S), see Fig.\ \ref{fig:enthalpy_pressure}(f--j).
 The inclusion of He atoms within the alkali sulfides is therefore not particularly favorable.
-Replacing the He atoms by larger Ne atoms, we find that stable neon alkali sulfides in the antifluorite structure occur for NeK$_2$S, NeRb$_2$S, and NeCs$_2$S, but not for NeLi$_2$S and NeNa$_2$S. The stability ranges are also larger: 1.4--10.6 GPa (NeK$_2$S), 0.9--9.2 GPa (NeRb$_2$S), and 0.7--7.0 GPa (NeCs$_2$S), see Fig.\ \ref{fig:enthalpy_pressure}.
-The maximum stabilization energies for the helium alkali oxides, helium alkali sulfides, and neon alkali sulfides are: 188 meV (HeNa$_2$O at 41 GPa); 33 meV (HeRb$_2$S at 1.4 GPa); and 78 meV (NeK$_2$S at 5.5 GPa).
+Replacing the He atoms by larger Ne atoms, we find that NeNa$_2$S, NeK$_2$S, NeRb$_2$S, and NeCs$_2$S are predicted to be stable under ambient or high pressure, but NeLi$_2$S is unstable up to 20 GPa.
+The stability ranges are also larger: 8.8--13 GPa (NeNa$_2$S), 0--7.5 GPa (NeK$_2$S), 0--6 GPa (NeRb$_2$S), and 0--3.3 Ga (NeCs$_2$S), see Fig.\ \ref{fig:enthalpy_pressure}(k--o).
+The maximum stabilization energies for the helium alkali oxides, helium alkali sulfides, and neon alkali sulfides are: 172 meV (HeNa$_2$O at 40 GPa); 8 meV (HeK$_2$S at 2 GPa); and 72 meV (NeRb$_2$S at 2 GPa).

+To validate the stability of the noble gas ternary compounds at low pressures we calculated enthalpy-pressure relations in the range 0--5 GPa using the PBE, PBEsol \cite{perdew_restoring_2008} and DFT-D3 \cite{grimme_consistent_2010} functionals.
+As can be seen in Fig.\ \ref{fig:enthalpy_pressure_low}, including the vdW interactions reduces the formation pressures of noble gas compounds.
+Different vdW correction methods, such as optB88-vdW \cite{klimes_chemical_2010} and DFT-D3 \cite{grimme_consistent_2010}, give similar results.
+We predict that NeK$_2$S, NeRb$_2$S and NeCs$_2$S could exist at ambient pressure.